Educational Day Camps for Youth

 The OHS Summer Day Camps are designed to give young people (in grades 3-7) educational and hands-on experience with the shelter animals, along with increasing their understanding and awareness of the role that they can have as ambassadors for the animals.

 Campers are involved with the socializing and providing enrichment activities for OHS pets.
 In addition, they have discussions with guest speakers who work with animals, including dog trainers, OHS Humane Investigations staff, and others.
 A unique camp t-shirt and daily snack are provided.

 OHS Summer camp registration will no longer be done via a lottery system.
 OHS Summer Camp registration is now done on a first come, first serve basis with payment in full due in order to reserve a spot at camp.
-OHS Summer Camp Online Registration will open on February 12 at 9:00 am.
+OHS Summer Camp Online Registration is open.
+Register today!

 Price: $295.00/week due at registration

 Camp Counselor Preview Nights: By invitation only.
 Application window will open in early 2019.

 Camp Counselor Leadership Training is for youth who are going into grades 8-12 in the fall of 2019.
 Camp Counselors must complete an application and qualifying candidates attend a Camp Counselor Interview in March.
 Spots in the Camp Counselor program are limited.
 If selected, Camp Counselors attend a leadership training camp (details below) and are then asked to assist at one or two other camp sessions during the summer.
 All 2019 Camp Counselors must be in attendance for every day of their training sessions and must be present for the entire day.